 About the Vermont State Colleges

 The Vermont State Colleges are five unique institutions located across Vermont.
-They include: Castleton State College, Community College of Vermont, Johnson State College, Lyndon State College and Vermont Technical College.
+They include: Castleton University, Community College of Vermont, Johnson State College, Lyndon State College and Vermont Technical College.

-The four-year colleges with liberal arts and pre-professional programs include Castleton State College, Johnson State College, and Lyndon State College.
+The four-year colleges with liberal arts and pre-professional programs include Castleton University, Johnson State College, and Lyndon State College.
 These institutions offer degree programs ranging from the associate’s through the master’s level.

 The two-year institutions that offer associate degrees include Community College of Vermont and Vermont Technical College.
 Vermont Technical College also offers an increasing number bachelor's degree programs.